Which Pension Option Should You Choose

 It is extremely important to realize that the monthly benefit amounts change depending on which sub-option you choose.
 This is one of the greatest complicating factors.
 Typically, the single life annuity provides the largest monthly benefit, but it also represents the greatest risk.

-So… Which Pension Option Is Best For You?
+So, Which Pension Plan Option Is Best For You?

 If on the other hand your greatest fear is outliving your money and you’re willing to sacrifice a bit of value in order to gain confidence, one of the monthly payment options may be best for you.
 The kids and grandkids might not receive an inheritance, but you’d know that there should always be some amount of income each month for you.
 In selecting a monthly option, you will need to consider your age, what other income sources exist, the likelihood that inflation may grow in future years, and what other assets you have to fall back on if necessary.